fh48/hinsencamp.com/_posts/2019-05-24-social-network-graph/2019-05-24-social-network-graph.md

 categories: [javascript, node.js, tutorial]
 ---

-> _How would you design the data structure for a very large social network like Facebook or LinkedIn?_
+> _How would you design the data structure for a very large social network like Facebook or Linkedn?_

-Such kind of questions is known to be asked by companies top tech companies like Google, Amazon and obviously, facebook as part of their recruitment process.
+Such kind of question is known to be asked by top-tier tech companies like Google, Amazon, Facebook and Linkedin as part of their recruitment process.

-The reason is, that Social networks are a great use case for graph data structures.
-In this tutorial, we will dive into a hands-on example and build a social network yourself!
-Thereby, you will learn how a graph works and why it's such an important and powerful data structure.
+The reason is, that social networks are a great use case for graph data structures.
+In this tutorial, we will dive into the topic with an hands-on example and build a social network ourselves!
+Thereby, we will learn how a graph works and why it's such an important and powerful data structure.

 The tutorial is also suitable for beginners, the only pre-requirement is a basic understanding of object-oriented JavaScript.
-If you want to read some about graph theory up-front, check the additional resources, in the [resources section](#resources) at the bottom of the article.
+If you want to read some about graph theory up-front, check the additional resources, in the [resources section](#resources) at the bottom of this article.

+Later on, we use some helper functions, you find them with the rest of the code in this [repo](https://github.com/fh48/tutorial_SocialNetworkGraph);

 Let's start with getting a basic understanding of what we actually want to achieve!

 ## What is a social network at its core?

 When we try to describe what's a social network at its core, we quickly end up talking about users and connections between them.
 Typically users have some kind of connection to other users.
 Even though theoretically millions of connections are possible, most users don't have more than a couple hundred connections.
 To put it differently, users don't have connections to most other users in the network.
-Instead, you can find friendship circles which consist of a limited amount of users sharing many common connections.

 Just think about it.
 How many friends do you have on Facebook compared to the number of existing profiles worldwide?
+Friendship circles are a common pattern, these consist of a limited amount of users sharing many common connections.

 Now, after having thought of the basic interaction of users in social networks, we can start building a data structure that allows us to easily implement these requirements.
-In the next section, you will see why graphs are a great fit.
+In the next section you will see why the graph data structure is a great fit for this problem.

 ## Why Graphs?

 Simply put, graphs are nothing but a collection of nodes and edges which connect them.
-In the books, you find nodes often also being called vertices.
+In the books, you find nodes often also called vertices.
 In general, nodes can represent any kind of abstract data object.
-In the context of a social network, users are obvious to represent by nodes.
-But also other abstract entities like groups, companies, events, etc. can be represented by graphs.
+In the context of a social network, it's obvious to represent users by nodes.
+But also other abstract entities like groups, companies, events, etc. can be modeled as nodes.

-Edges are connections between nodes.
+The connections between nodes are called Edges.
 It exists a range of different types of edges, which allow you to model all kinds of relations between nodes.
-Read the article _Graph Data Structures for Beginners_ by [@amejiarosario](www.twitter.com/amejiarosario) to learn more about the difference between directed, undirected, cyclic and acyclic graphs.
+Read the article _Graph Data Structures for Beginners_ by [@amejiarosario](www.twitter.com/amejiarosario) to learn more about the differences between directed, undirected, cyclic and acyclic graphs.
 You find the link in the [resources section](#resources).

 What do you think?
 Sounds promising, right?
 Let's dive right into building a graph and see if it's actually as good.